 - Have you sent a high-quality incisive email soon after a meeting this week?

 - Have you had a BIG MOMENT with a client this week?”

-These bullet points are the jumping off points for every person at August to practice OKRs—to learn to drive with good habits and become great drivers.
+These bullet points are the jumping off points for every person at August to practice OKRs — to learn to drive with good habits and become great drivers.
 Because of this dynamic alignment, there is freedom.
-Or, as Gonzalez-Black put it, the innovation and experiment aren’t in the structure of “the road,” but wholly how you decide to drive on it.
+Or, as Gonzales-Black put it, the innovation and experiment aren’t in the structure of “the road,” but wholly how you decide to drive on it.

 And if everyone is driving like this, that’s how you get a fleet of great drivers.

 Watch how Gonzales-Black crafts ambitious OKRs for her company August Public.

 If you’re interested in starting our OKRs 101 course, click here.